The Ice Age Cometh – climate change explained in three graphs

 Figure 1: 543Ma (million years) of Climate Change.
 The horizontal axis shows millions of years before present.
 On the vertical axis, temperatures are estimated from rock proxies.
 Average temperature during these 540Ma was 20°C, but range from 28° to minus 12° (In 2016 it was 14°).
 PETM=Paleocene-Eocene Thermal Maximum (55.8Ma); EEOC=Early Eocene Climate Optimum (42Ma); MECO=Mid-Eocene Climate Optimum (15-30Ma); EOT=Eocene-Oligocene Transition (40-33Ma); MMCO=Mid-Miocene Climate Optimum (15-13Ma); LGM-Last Glacial Maximum (21Ka); PAW= Post-Anthropogenic Warming (a projected future temperature from IPCC worst-case computer models).
 White stars indicate rapid cooling events: black stars rapid warming events.
 Reference: Christopher R Scotese, 2016 (Northwestern University) – Phanerozoic Temperature Curve.
 Palaeomap Project, Evanston II.

-We do not know how long the Quaternary will last.
+We do not know how long the Quaternary Ice Age will last.
 The evidence of previous Ice Ages suggest it still has many tens of millions of years to go.

 Climate Change over the Past 543,000 thousand Years (the Latter Part of the Quaternary Period)

 If we bore down into the Quaternary, we see a pattern of repeated advances and retreats of the ice: 100-150 thousand years of ice advance followed by 10–15-thousand-year intervals of retreat and moderately-warm weather.
 We call these brief intervals Interglacials.
-Throughout the Quaternary there were dozens of glacial/interglacial cycles.
-They are called Dansgaard-Oeschger Events (after two awkwardly named Danes).
-It is widely accepted that D-O Events were caused by the near-metronomic beat of wobbles in the tilt of the Earth’s axis and variations of its orbit around the sun (the Milankovitch Cycles).
+Through the Quaternary there were dozens of these glacial/interglacial cycles.
+They are called Dansgaard-Oeschger Cycles after the two Danish scientists who first defined them.
+You can see the last five D-O cycles in the graph below (figure 2).
+It is widely accepted that D-O events were caused by minor variations in the amount of solar radiation reaching the earth as a result of predictable wobbles in the tilt of the Earth’s axis and variations of its orbit around the sun: astronomical factors Milankovic Cycles.

 450000 yrs of Climate Change in Antartica